 3. Documents that have been filed in an incorrect case may be re-filed in the correct case, with notification to the Clerk's Office of the error.

 4. The Clerk's Office reserves the right to correct any docket entries that have been entered incorrectly.

 H. TECHNICAL FAILURES.
 The Clerk’s Office will deem the Eastern District of Wisconsin ECF site to be subject to a technical failure if the site is unable to accept filings continuously or intermittently during any period of time greater than one hour after 10:00 a.m. on any given day.
 Known systems outages will be posted on the web site, if possible.
 A problem on the filer’s end, including problems relating to phone lines, the filer’s Internet Service Provider (ISP), and hardware or software problems, will not constitute a technical failure under these procedures nor excuse an untimely filing.
 A filing attorney, whose filing is made untimely as the result of a technical failure, may seek appropriate relief from the presiding judge.

 1. Redacted Documents.
 Attorneys are to comply with the redaction procedures set forth in the federal rules.
 The responsibility for redacting personal identifiers rests solely with counsel and the parties.

-2. Sealed Documents.
-An attorney may file sealed documents in public cases under the following restrictions:
+2. Confidential Documents under General L.R.
+79(d).
+An attorney may file sealed or restricted documents in public cases under the following restriction levels:

 a.
-Restricted to case participants (civil documents only).
+Restricted Level - civil cases only.
 Documents filed using this restriction allow viewing by the filer, other case participants, and the Court.
 Documents filed using this restriction are not accessible by members of the public.

 b.
-Restricted to the Court (civil and criminal documents).
+Sealed Level - civil and criminal cases.
 Documents filed using this restriction allow viewing by the Court, but are not accessible by the filer, any other case participant, or members of the public.

 c.
 An attorney filing a document under this section must comply with the requirements of General L.R.
 79(d).